 - Public Services

 Activities must principally benefit low- and moderate-income persons.
 Low- and moderate-income is defined as 80 percent of county median income.
-Applicants may submit one request per fund each program year.

 Contact information for the CDBG Entitlement Programs that receive CDBG funds directly from HUD: